cyberscribe/d20datascience/README.md

 However, even within the scope of combat, one subset of the role-playing experience, an encounter can include variables such as: unique terrain features, the starting distance of the encounter, complex spells, powerful magic items, and the relative experience of the game master and players in these types of combat situations.
 It is therefore impossible to fully simulate all of the factors involved either mathematically or computationally.

 ### Simulating Simplified Combat

+#### Mathematical Complexity
+The **fundamental mechanic** of melee combat is difficult to describe mathematically, due in part to the progressions of probable damage outputs across alternating turns and the implications of these probabilities on the overall velocity of the "race toward death" that combat represents.
+This is complicated in particular by the varying number of attacks per turn.
+For example, an entity with a 1/20 chance to deal 20 damage to an opponent with 5 `hp` remaining using a single attack has a lower chance of a next-turn kill than an entity with four attcks (single hit probability 4/20) dealing 5 damage, despite both entities having the same average damage ouptut.
+Therefore despite the low number of variables involved, describing all of these threshold cases analytically remains intractable.

+#### Monte Carlo Simulation

-That said, while the **fundamental mechanic** of melee combat is somewhat more complicated to describe mathematically, it is relatively straightforward to simulate computationally.
-By repeatedly simulating this mechanic between a variety of character and creature configurations, we are able to determine the relative effectiveness of such configurations in relation to this fundamental mechanic.
+However, it is relatively straightforward to simulate this scenario computationally.
+By repeatedly simulating this mechanic between a variety of character and creature configurations, we are able to converge on relative stable results regarding the relative effectiveness of different numerical attribute combinations in relation to this fundamental mechanic.

 ### Implications of Simulation Results
 This fundamental mechanic may also serve as a useful proxy for combat effectiveness within the real, complex game.
 Assuming this is true, we can make deductions about the relative influence of various configutation elements on combat effectiveness within the actual game.